OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositManager.sol/contract.DepositManager.md

 Repays borrowed funds

+*Notes:

-*This function is only callable by addresses with the deposit operator role This function reverts if:
+- This function is only callable by addresses with the deposit operator role
+- This function does not check for over-payment.
+It is expected to be handled by the calling contract.
+- If the actual amount repaid is greater than the maximum amount provided, updates to the state variables are capped at the maximum amount.
+This function reverts if:
 - The contract is not enabled
 - The caller does not have the deposit operator role
 - The asset has not been added via addAsset()
-- The amount exceeds the current borrowed amount for the operator
 - The payer has not approved DepositManager to spend the asset tokens
 - The payer has insufficient asset token balance
 - The asset is a fee-on-transfer token